jbowkett/CV/README.md

 (daily standup meetings, planning poker, Kanban boards) and development (TDD, BDD and pair programming).

-*  Promoted to team lead (three permanent developers in total), following successful first year with the company
+* Promoted to team lead following successful first year with the company.
-*  Introduced constructor injection technique to the team to assist with unit testability
+* Introduced constructor injection technique to the team to assist with unit testability.
-*  Modelled, designed and implemented a complex stock movement service
+* Modelled, designed and implemented a complex stock movement service.
-*  Designed and implemented instruction services to output SWIFT messages
+* Designed and implemented instruction services to output SWIFT messages.
-*  Oversaw the implementation of an external team to deliver an FX and security pricing project, including having to learn MongoDB (completed the Mongo University course in Mongo 101)
+* Oversaw the implementation of an external team to deliver an FX and security pricing project. _including having to learn MongoDB (completed the Mongo University course in Mongo 101)_
-*  Introduced new tools to the company such as Harvest, Trello - business focused and continually improving
+* Introduced new tools to the company such as Harvest & Trello. _business focused and continually improving_
-*  Delivered a Disaster Recovery project (following several months of delays) using Puppet
+* Delivered a Disaster Recovery project (following several months of delays) using Puppet.
-*  Part of the management team responsible for the orderly wind down of the company
+* Part of the management team responsible for the orderly wind down of the company.
-*  Demoed the platform to potential clients and investors
+* Demonstrated the platform to potential clients and investors.

-**October 2012 - December 2013 • Senior Developer • [Lyagushka][], London W1**
+**October 2012 - December 2013 • Senior Developer • [Lyagushka][], London**

 * Successfully cross-trained to Ruby and developed new components 3 months earlier than anticipated by the team.
 * Quickly became proficient in the Ruby toolchain - Ruby 1.8.7, Rails 2,
   Rspec, Cucumber, Github, Capistrano on OS X.
-*	Designed and implemented new components for accessing Company Family Trees, error logging, IBAN formatting.
+* Designed and implemented new components for accessing company family trees, error logging, IBAN formatting.
 * Presented at regular customer demo meetings to the fund partners.
 * Led the design for an ETL component for loading data from external sources.
 * Tackled different aspects technical debt within the main codebase (following in-house workshops with Michael Feathers and Matt Wynne).

-**April 2007 – September 2012 • Software Engineer  • [Cygna Negra Capital Management][], London SE1 8RT**
+**April 2007 – September 2012 • Software Engineer  • [Cygna Negra Capital Management][], London**

 Cygna Negra was a long-short hedge fund trading US Equities.
 Prior to its incorporation, I was approached by the CEO to be responsible for all software engineering, systems setup and administration.

-* Single-handedly created the software function from scratch, employing industry-standard tools and practices i.e. Subversion SCM, automated builds using Maven 3, continuous integration using Jenkins, bug tracking and SCM pre-check-in integration with TRAC for full audit history of check-in changes.
+* Single-handedly created the software function from scratch, standardising on Subversion, Maven 3, Jenkins and TRAC.
 * Responsible for all stages of the development lifecycle from requirements gathering and design through to coding, testing, maintenance and production support.
 Development was undertaken in short rapid prototype cycles.